github/opensource.guide/_articles/how-to-contribute.md

 * Write and improve the project's documentation
 * Curate a folder of examples showing how the project is used
-* Start a newsletter for the project, or curate highlights from the mailing list
+* Start a newsletter for the project or curate highlights from the mailing list
 * Write tutorials for the project, [like PyPA's contributors did](https://github.com/pypa/python-packaging-user-guide/issues/194)
 * Write a translation for the project's documentation